-The library, located in Building 6, is the place to go for study and research.
-With a large collection of books, journals, magazines, newspapers, audiovisual items, microforms, reserve materials, and electronic resources, including ebooks and databases, students can access all the information resources they need for their course work.
-The library also offers interlibrary loan services to obtain books from other libraries as well as a collection of popular titles for leisure reading.
-Librarians are also available to help students find, evaluate, and use information.
-In addition EXPERIENCE to being available at the reference desk, the librarians may be contacted by phone or by e-mail with any questions.
+The library, located in Building 6, is the place to go to for study and research.
+With approximately 63,000 print books, 140,000 eBooks, 100 print periodical subscriptions, 3,000 audiovisual materials, 12,000 microform items, and 85 research databases, students should be able to access all the information they need for their course work.
+The Library also offers interlibrary loan services to obtain books from other libraries as well as a collection of popular titles for leisure reading.